 Delegates appropriate personnel to participate in the performance assessment for each facility.

-Leads or delegates to staff the performance assessment /meetings for the construction portion of the facilities that have both operation and construction.
-For facilities that are operating and constructing at the same time, it is optional to have a combined /(and ) meeting by mutual coordination with .
+Leads or delegates to DORS staff the performance assessment public/safeguards meetings for the construction portion of the facilities that have both operation and construction.
+For facilities that are operating and constructing at the same time, it is optional to have a combined public/safeguards (DORS and DFRSS) meeting by mutual coordination with DFRSS.

-05.10 Chief, SB), .
+05.10 Chief, Nuclear Security Branch (NSB), DFRSS.

 Coordinates staff involvement in the support of the Safeguards section of the LPR assessment.

-Concurs on the LPR .
+Concurs on the LPR safeguard letter, if any.

-05.11 Chief, , DFM.
+05.11 Chief, Fuel Facility Licensing Branch (FFLB), DFM.

 Coordinates staff involvement in the licensing discussions related to the licensee performance review processes in accordance with this IMC.

-Comments and concurs on the LPR etter for licensing issues.
+Comments and concurs on the LPR letter for licensing issues, as applicable.

 05.12 Chief, Material Control and Accounting Branch (MCAB), DFM.